lambdamikel/picoram2090/README.md

 ----------------------------------------------------------------------------------------------------------------------

 For SW, SW2, SW6, note that the common pin of these switches needs to be in the middle!
-The Blue and Gray switches from Amazon are different
-- get the Gray ones!
+The blue and gray switches from Amazon have a different pinout - get the gray ones, the blue ones don't work for my Gerbers / schematics!

 Moreover, I am using [Mounting Feet](https://www.amazon.com/gp/product/B07DHHS1Q8) and crimpable